fpagliughi/mqtt.rust.redis/README.md

 ## Rust Redis Client

 This library uses the "redis" crate v0.8 to communicate with the Redis server.
 It is listed as a dependency in the `Cargo.toml` file.
-The project's come page can be found at:
+The project's home page can be found at:

 https://github.com/mitsuhiko/redis-rs